jdtournier/simple_build/README.md

-- `-verbose`:     print out additional information about what the script is doing, including the executables detected, each intermediate file's dependencies, whether why each file needs to be updated, and why.
+- `-verbose`:     print out additional information about what the script is doing, including the executables detected, each intermediate file's dependencies, whether each file needs to be updated, and why.

 - `-config name`: specify the build configuration to use (default: `debug`).

 Available configurations for this project are:

-- `debug`: create build suitable for debugging
+- `debug`: create build suitable for debugging (include debugging symbols, enable asserts and activate GCC debugging macros)
-- `release`: create build suitable for release
+- `release`: create build suitable for release (enable optimisations level 2, and disable asserts)

 #### Customising the build